MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 ### "Unrecognized name" error during authentication

-It has been observed that some Node environments, running versions of Node prior to v18 LTS, are unable to validate authentication responses from authenticators that generated a credential public key during registration using the `-8` (Ed25519) algorithm.

-This will appear as the throwing of an "Unrecognized name" error with the following stack trace:
+Authentication responses may unexpectedly error out during verification.
+This appears as the throwing of an "Unrecognized name" error from a call to `verifyAuthenticationResponse()` with the following stack trace:

 ```
 DOMException [NotSupportedError]: Unrecognized name.